 Once you’ve figured that out, you purchase the pass online and receive it via email.
 From there, you have two choices: print the pass and free guidebook at home or download your pass to your smartphone using the free Go City app.

-The Madrid Explorer Pass includes single entry to your choice of three, four, five, six, or seven of Madrid’s top attractions.
+The Madrid Explorer Pass by Go City includes single entry to your choice of three, four, five, six, or seven of Madrid’s top attractions.
 Here are your options, including their regular adult admission prices:

 - Prado Museum Guided Tour – €50

 - Madrid Royal Palace Tour – €29